Katarzyna Jaszczolt: Life, education and career

-She took up the position of assistant lecturer at the University of Cambridge in 1995, followed by posts as Lecturer and Reader.
-Since 2010 she has been full Professor of Linguistics and Philosophy of Language at the University of Cambridge.
-Jaszczolt has been a Fellow of Newnham College since 1995.
+She took up the position of Assistant Lecturer at the University of Cambridge in 1995, followed by posts as Lecturer and Reader.
+Since 2010 she has been full Professor of Linguistics and Philosophy of Language at the University of Cambridge, where in addition to teaching and research she has held various administrative roles, including Head of Department and President of Cambridge Institute of Linguistic Research.
+Jaszczolt has also been a Fellow and Director of Studies in Linguistics of Newnham College since 1995.
+Previously she taught at universities of Oxford, Sussex and Brighton.